Actions and Detail Panel

 This course has been designed specifically to help meet a shortage of skilled Production Accountants in the Drama sector.
 It is set at introductory level and you do not need to be already working in television.
 It will also benefit TV professionals looking to step up into the role or who may be looking to move into this genre of production.
 (You will need to undertake basic book-keeping training if you want a career as a Production Accountant but it is not essential for this course.)

-The two day course has been created in collaboration with Creative Skillset and Big Talk Productions and you will get an insight into the following areas:
+The two day course is lead by SEAMUS DEVINE and has been created in collaboration with Creative Skillset and Big Talk Productions.
+You will get an insight into the following areas:

 - Basic Structures Of A Production.
 This will be of special interest to outside finance staff.
 It will explain how a production gets off the ground and explore the relationship between productions and the production company.
 It will cover the hierarchy of film crew and how productions time manage efficiently across the duration of a production.